AdrianMEvans/Horiseon-UWA-Activity/README.md

   ## Execution

   ### _Customer Requirements_
   A new repository was created in Git Hub - [Horiseon Repository](https://github.com/AdrianMEvans/Horiseon-UWA-Activity.git).
 The Repository was then cloned to a folder on my harddrive.
-I added the customer's existing files and started with my initial commit. from there i subsequently made several changes to meet the 5 criteria set by the customer.
+I added the customer's existing files and started with my initial commit.
+I subsequently made several changes to meet the 5 criteria set by the customer.
   - [x] Semantics were updated to latest HTML 5 naming conventions.
-  - [x] Checked that HTML elements were in a logical order for accessibility.
+  - [x] HTML elements were placed in a logical order for accessibility.
-  - [x] Added Alt Attributes to all images.
+  - [x] Alt Attributes were added to all images.
-  - [x] Headings were already placed in Sequential order
+  - [x] Headings were placed in Sequential order
-  - [x] The title of the page was changed to consicely describe what the customer does.
+  - [x] Title of the page changed to consicely describe the customer business.

- ### _Additional implementations_
+ ### _Additional implementations_ :punch::punch::punch:
+ On inspection it was noted that the Navigation link to _Search Engine Optimisation_ Section were not functioning.
+It was found that the ID for that section was not inserted so it had no point for the reference.
+This was corrected.

+ We also made use of an online evaluation tool to test our accesibility.
+[WAVE](https://wave.webaim.org/) is a suite of evaluation tools that helps authors make their web content more accessible to individuals with disabilities.
+WAVE can identify many accessibility and Web Content Accessibility Guideline (WCAG) errors, but also facilitates human evaluation of web content.
+See screenshot of the homepage below (as at 12 Nov 2020)

+:bellhop_bell: